Bertrand-mg/InteractiveGallery/README.md

    https://github.com/Bertrand-mg/InteractiveGallery.git
 2. Extract the downloaded zip

-3. Install Node.js, you will need it to run the scripts
+3. Install Flutter,Node.js, Android Studio , Visual studio code you will need them to run the projects
-   a.
-Go to the Node.js website: Node.js
-   b.
-Download the Installer: Choose the installer that matches your operating system
-   c.
-Run the Installer: Follow the prompts to complete the installation

 ## usage
+1. First Open the Android Studio app and create a virtual android device, run the device.

-1. To run the Interactive photo Gallery open the index.html in a browser found in the extracted folder PhotoGallery
+1. To run the Hello Project

-2. To run the scripts, navigate to the directory where the scripts are located.
-In the path type cmd.
-   It will open a cmd windows then type following syntax in the CLI:
-   >>node name-of-script
-   Example
-   >>node arrayMap.js

-   Generating the output of code in the CL

-   The outputs of Scripts
-       arrayMap.js     :
-                         true
-       stringTransform :
-                         regrubmaH
-                         80 105 122 122 97
-                         eikooC pihC etalocohC
+   * open the Hello directory in Visual Studio code.
+   * In terminal of the project run "flutter run" command after this done you wil prompt to choose device of your preference to run on.

+3. To run Calculator Project
+   * open the Calculator directory in Visual Studio code.
+   * In terminal of the project run "npm start" command after this done you wil prompt to choose device of your preference to run on.